It's your favorite time of year to cuddle up in a warm sweater and relish a little fall baking.

 Gluten-Free Pear Desserts

 Another fall favorite fruit, pear is fabulous when combined with chocolate, cinnamon, or made into a beautiful tart.
-These simple recipes will give you that cozy fall feeling.
+Simple recipes, like Cranberry Pear Crisp, will give you that cozy fall feeling.

 Gluten-Free Orange & Cranberry Desserts